auditor

 auditor hash input_path -o -i "**/*.txt" -u 1

-Example 5: Just generates hashes, but don´t create any files
+5. Just generate hashes, but don’t create any files

 auditor hash input_path -l

-Others examples with global parameters.
 Please notice that global parameters must be before the subcommand .
-See parameters section to details!
+See Manual section to details!

 check is the second step of forensic auditing.
-It checks the the integrity of the audit files after hash was performed.
+It checks the the integrity of data using information in the audit files and can be used after hash was performed.

 auditor check input_path